COMMON NAME: Zone-tailed hawk

 Riparian forest and woodland, desert uplands, and mixed conifer forests

 The zone-tailed hawk engages in spectacular courtship displays of aerial loops, dives, and rolls.
 Female zone-tailed hawks lay one or two eggs per clutch.
-In the southwestern United States, these hawks are known to breed only once.
-Year-round residents in South America also breed only once.
 The female incubates while the male collects food for the female and their young.
 Both the male and female are very aggressive when guarding the nest and are aggressively territorial when nestlings are present.
 Cases of siblicide have been documented.

 The zone-tailed hawk eats birds, especially passerines, mammals, especially ground squirrels and chipmunks, amphibians and reptiles, particularly the common collared lizard and crevice spiny lizard, and rarely fish.